The Joint Nordic HTA Bodies – JNHB

 The Nordic collaboration JNHB offers efficient and transparent joint health technology assessments of medicinal products in the five Nordic countries.

-The collaborating HTA bodies are the Danish Medicines Council (DMC), the Finnish Medicines Agency (Fimea), Landspitali- The National University Hospital of Iceland, the Norwegian Medical Products Agency (NOMA) and the Dental and Pharmaceutical Benefits Agency (TLV) in Sweden.
+The collaborating HTA bodies are the Danish Medicines Council (DMC), the Finnish Medicines Agency (Fimea), Landspitali- University Hospital of Iceland, the Norwegian Medical Products Agency (NOMA) and the Dental and Pharmaceutical Benefits Agency (TLV) in Sweden.

 Memorandum of Understanding